jw120/fcc-url-shortener/README.md

   + DONE Abstract to sqlNone, sqlOne etc
   + DONE Reconsider db/table/field names
   + TODO Sort our file structure
-  + TODO How to test if a record exists
+  + DONE How to test if a record exists
   + DONE work out what to do with done and connection pool (keep open, re-open?)
   + DONE Should we use a key on the shortForm?
 How to handle duplicates?
 (INSERT ..
 ON CONFLICT?)

-  +
+* TODO Server tests
+* TODO Tidy server.ts

-* TODO Think about making entries unique
+* TODO Think about making entries unique - should long's be unique?
+* TODO Add catches to server.ts
 * TODO Make invalid page prettier
+* TODO Add new url entry validation
 * TODO Think about sanitizing originals (e.g., if contains single quote, or someother injection problem)
-* TODO Get working with local pg
 * TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
-* TODO Add additional API - delete and list shorturls?
 * DONE Migrate from typings to npm (are all available?)
 * TODO Why does npm @types for isomorphic-fetch not work